Sorting with AI

 Fields of application and evaluation

 The effectiveness of our approach has already been demonstrated in two challenging sorting tasks: the sorting of minerals with a high dust content and the detection of foreign bodies in food.
-These applications show the versatility and robustness of our CNN-based sorting system.
+These applications show the versatility and robustness of our AI-based sorting system.
 The technology can be used not only for applications such as food quality assurance, but also for material processing in waste recycling or mineral refining.
-We invite you to explore our comprehensive study that evaluates the real-time capabilities of CNNs in sensor-based sorting, integrates advanced deep learning models and assesses sorting quality in practical applications.
+We invite you to explore our comprehensive study that evaluates the real-time capabilities of the latest AI methods in sensor-based sorting, integrates advanced deep learning models and assesses sorting quality in practical applications.
 Discover how our work bridges the gap between theoretical research and practical implementation and sets a new standard in optical sorting technology.
 Read our publication, the download can be found at the bottom left of the web page.

 Results